islee0220/prototype-app/README.md

 ![Image of bullet journal](images/bulletjournal.jpg)

 Bullet Journaling

-- Easier to learn how to use than digital systems
+Bullet journaling is an analog task and time management tool that uses a journal and various stationery items.
+This highly customizable method combines writing and drawing so that users can create calendars, todo lists, and other plans within the pages of their journal.

+Pros:
+- Knowledge of digital systems/technology is not needed (all you need is a journal and stationery to get started which makes it easier to learn how to use)
 - Greater degree of freedom and creativity to decide how you want to plan your schedule or record tasks
+- Greater opportunities to manually draw out plans (good for people who enjoy being artistic or want more visualization)

+Cons:
-- Not as convenient as a digital system that you can access from various electronic devices
+-Not as convenient as a digital system that you can access from various electronic devices
-- Features can't be created instantly, must create the design/layout of everything by scratch
+- Need to create the design/layout of everything by scratch - may be hard for those who aren’t creative or can’t draw
+- May take more time to draw and write out everything in comparison to digital systems where most features can be created instantly
-- Workspace is limited to the pages of the journal
+- Limited workspace - may be hard to fit everything within the pages of the journal

 ![Image of google calendar](images/googlecalendar.jpg)